-If you’re upgrading your PCs, you might run into many computer-related words and phrases that are difficult to understand.
+If you’re upgrading your PCs, you might run into many IT terms and computer-related words and phrases that are difficult to understand.
 We’re to help you know what you’re getting!

 Also known as 'chip' or 'CPU', the processor controls everything your computer does.
 It lets you do several things like work, email and surf - all at the same time.
 More powerful processors are better for more demanding tasks so get one that performs a little above your current needs.

 The computer uses random access memory (RAM) to process what the user is doing as they are doing it.
 This includes multitasking, writing a letter, editing a photo or browsing a web site.
 4GB of RAM should be enough for most of your everyday needs, and you can always upgrade and add more RAM later.

 Think of the Hard Disk Drive (HDD) as your computer’s long-term memory.
 It acts as a filing cabinet for your documents, data, media files and so on.
 The size or capacity of a hard drive is measured in gigabytes.
 If you plan on storing a lot of videos and other big files, get a larger hard drive.
 Another option is to purchase an external USB 2.0 hard drive.
 Some new notebook PCs now use solid-state drives (SSD) with no moving parts, making them more resistant to shock, quieter and with faster information access.

 Acting like a serial number, the processor number differentiates features within a processor family, with a higher number generally indicating more features.
 You can use this number to verify that your chosen processor includes the features you want.
 Keep in mind that processor numbers do not work across different processor families.

 Available as a built-in visual feature on selected Intel® Core™ processors, Intel® HD Graphics enables discrete 3D graphics performance without the added cost of a separate graphics card.
 You’ll enjoy crisp images with the highest frames per second for mainstream videos.